Yamaha MT-07

-For the Australian and New Zealand markets, the bike is available in 655 cc Learner Approved Motorcycle Scheme (LAMS) version for riders on Learner and Restricted licences.
+In some markets such as South Africa, Australia and New Zealand, the bike is available in 655 cc Learner Approved Motorcycle Scheme (LAMS) version for riders on Learner and Restricted licences.

 Design and development

 In most respects, the MT-07 is a conventional middleweight naked bike.
 It uses a compact tubular backbone frame.
 Its rear monoshock unit is placed horizontally within the subframe to give a shorter wheelbase, to save weight and to lower the centre of gravity.
 The front forks are conventional telescopic items, whereas its 3-cylinder sibling, the MT-09, has inverted forks.
 The anti-lock braking system is available as an option on 2015–2017 models, but became standard equipment in 2018.

-Both the MT-07 and the MT-09 are base models from which a range of derivative bikes was intended to follow.
+The base MT-07, featuring its modernized CP2 engine, served as a platform for several subsequent models, including the Yamaha Tracer 700 and Yamaha Ténéré 700.
 Yamaha commissioned designer Shinya Kimura to create a café racer special based on the MT-07.
 In June 2015, Kimura revealed the machine, which he called "Faster Son".
 Motorcycle News said that they expected Yamaha to announce a production version based on "Faster Son" in late 2015.
 The Yamaha XSR700 was launched for the 2016 model year based on the MT-07.
 The Yamaha Ténéré 700, which shares the CP2 engine with the MT-07, was launched for the 2019 model year.